The Art of Feminine Financing with Sara Batterby

 5. I am obsessed with houses and real estate.

 Anything you cant live without?
-My dogs – Navajo, Frea and Pippy
+My dogs – Rosie, Frea and Pippy

 Favorite fashion designer and why?
-Chanel because she’s classic and timeless.
+Channel because it's classic and timeless.

 Favorite thing to smoke?
-I love smoking a CBD/Hemp joint and love Cherry Lime.
-I also like tinctures by Lemon Botanicals and Danodan Grassworks.
+I love smoking a CBD/Hemp joint and love Cherry Wine.
+I also love tinctures by Luminous Botanicals and Danodan Grassworks.

 Any closing thoughts?
-Yes, I feel the reason women take to fundraising well is because they begin to believe in themselves and know that they can do it.
+Yes, I feel the reason women take to fundraising well is because they begin to believe in themselves when they realize they can do it.
 Cannabis is an industry full of dreams!
-But also, I would encourage to spend a few minutes out of the day believing in yourself, being nice to yourself - Making sure to keep faith and ultimately be the force!
+But also a lot of challenge, I would encourage anyone to spend a few minutes out of the day believing in yourself and being nice to yourself.

 To Connect with Sara, visit: https://www.batterbygroup.com/